arewhyaeenn/OOP_JAVA_FUNDAMENTALS/README.md

 ### <a name="a1"></a>**[EXERCISE 1](#q1)**

 The short answer is "Nothing", in that nothing appears to happen from the user perspective when running the program.
 The longer answer is that, as stated above, a class called `MyClass` is defined, so a small amount of memory is set aside and the class definition is written in that memory, but these all happen under the hood in Java.
-Feel free to check out [this lab](https://github.com/arewhyaeenn/COMP_232_LAB_1_2_C_TUTORIAL) (for sophomore level students) if you want to learn a bit about memory allocation in C (as well as the basics if C).
+As far as output is concerned, this program does nothing.

 ### <a name="a2"></a>**[EXERCISE 2](#q2)**